 Piyush Goyal also criticised the Nobel laureate Paul Krugman for his negative remarks regarding Narendra Modi government’s demonetisation drive and said that the Nobel Institution does not give any certificate to the Nobel Laureates that whatever they say is truth.
 He said that he believes that Krugman was wrong in his gentle criticism of Modi’s demonetisation exercise.

-The Nobel laureates are definitely the members of the sentry brigade of the international monopoly and finance capital as people who vehemently oppose capitalism are never awarded the Nobel Prize, which comes from a fund set up by a man who sold the predatory dynamite across the world.
-Paul Krugman was actually not criticising the government with his ambiguous statements about the problems that the demonetisation drive ‘may’ cause, he was actually issuing an expert warning to the Indian ruling clique to prepare a damage control mechanism.
-The 63 year old economist was optimistic about the growth of the Indian economy following the path charted by the neo-liberal economic doctrine set in motion by the World Bank, IMF, and the WTO.
+The Nobel laureates are definitely the members of the sentry brigade of the international monopoly and finance capital, as people who vehemently oppose capitalism are never awarded the Nobel Prize, which comes from a fund set up by a man who sold the predatory dynamite across the world.
+Paul Krugman was actually not criticising the government with his ambiguous statements about the problems that the demonetisation drive ‘may‘ cause, he was actually issuing an expert warning to the Indian ruling clique to prepare a damage control mechanism.
+The 63-year-old economist was optimistic about the growth of the Indian economy following the path charted by the neo-liberal economic doctrine set in motion by the World Bank, IMF, and the WTO.
 Champions of globalisation and Americanisation of the world are only worried about the repercussions that may affect the super-profit extraction machinery working overtime in India.

-A few days back even Nobel laureate Amartya Sen and former World Bank employee cum former Indian finance and prime minister, Manmohan Singh, expressed their strong disapproval of the demonetisation exercise.
-Singh, who was very cunningly projected by the mainstream media as a soft-spoken and shy politician to enable him to formulate the most draconian economic policies without getting distracted towards public outrage or discourses against his government’s policies, suddenly donned the attire of a sharp critique of the demonetisation policy and spoke aggressively against it in the Rajya Sabha.
-Stunning the prime minister and his sycophants this speech was highlighted by the mainstream corporate media in the line of its practice to portray Manmohan Singh in the brightest shades.
+A few days back, even Nobel laureate Amartya Sen and former World Bank employee cum former Indian finance and prime minister, Manmohan Singh, expressed their strong disapproval of the demonetisation exercise.
+Singh, who was very cunningly projected by the mainstream media as a soft-spoken and shy politician to enable him to formulate the most draconian economic policies without getting distracted towards public outrage or discourses against his government’s policies, suddenly donned the attire of a sharp critic of the demonetisation policy and spoke aggressively against it in the Rajya Sabha.
+Stunning the prime minister and his sycophants, this speech was highlighted by the mainstream corporate media in the line of its practice to portray Manmohan Singh in the brightest shades.

 The opposition of both Amartya Sen and Manmohan Singh were based on the anticipation of a massive crisis in the economy due to this exercise that has more gimmick to it than substance, and they are concerned about the effects of the forthcoming crisis on the finance and monopoly capital of big foreign multinational corporations invested in India.
-These criticisms coming from Nobel laureate economists and World Bank deputed agents against the demonetisation drive are more about taking effective steps to protect the profitability of the multinational corporations and their Indian comprador allies and enterprises, and these concerns have nothing to do with the inconvenience faced by the people and the economic crisis that looms large on the fate of the nation.
+These criticisms, coming from Nobel laureate economists and World Bank deputed agents, against the demonetisation drive are more about taking effective steps to protect the profitability of the multinational corporations and their Indian comprador allies and enterprises, and these concerns have nothing to do with the inconvenience faced by the people and the economic crisis that looms large on the fate of the nation.

 Allergic to criticism?